Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 Tea provides many nutritional benefits, and you can purchase countless varieties with and without caffeine.

 I love matcha tea, a Japanese steamed green tea ground into a fine powder.
-It does contain caffeine, but not as much as coffee.
+It contains some caffeine but not as much as coffee.
 It is also high in chlorophyll and antioxidants and has a delicious flavor.
 While most tea is made by steeping the leaves in hot water, matcha tea powder is so fine that it is stirred directly into the water with a whisk.
-Therefore, you consume the entire leaves and get even more health benefits.
+Therefore, you consume the whole leaves and get even more health benefits.
 Be sure to purchase a high-quality bright green matcha that is organically processed.
 There are numerous brands available.
 High-quality matcha can be expensive, though, and other green teas are still a good option if you are on a budget.

 In addition to Camellia sinensis—the tea plant native to Asia and consumed worldwide—several other healthy plants are prepared similarly.
 One of them is yerba maté, which is native to South America.
 Often called maté for short, it contains considerably more caffeine than green tea—about 80 milligrams per serving versus only 35 milligrams for green tea—but that may be less caffeine than your current preferred coffee brewing method.
-Yerba maté is also rich in antioxidants and full of health benefits.[2]
-There are a few organic, Fair Trade–certified brands to choose from.
+Yerba maté is also rich in antioxidants and full of health benefits.[6]
+There are a few organic, Fair Trade–certified brands.
 Just look for the air-dried, unsmoked varieties to reduce exposure to potential toxins from smoked varieties.
 Yerba maté has a nutty, green, smoky flavor that is really nice.
 You may want to add a healthy sweetener, lemon, or plant-based milk or drink it plain.
 However, because it is a source of caffeine, it should not be overconsumed or relied on all day long for energy.
-Have a cup in the morning or early afternoon when you would normally consume coffee.
+Have a cup in the morning or early afternoon when you might have previously consumed coffee.

 Finally, consider other caffeine-free teas (tisanes) like peppermint, which is calming but gently stimulating.
 Another variety you might enjoy is rooibos (pronounced ROY-boss) tea—also called red bush tea—which has a delicious sweet flavor with zero calories or sugar.
 It is also a great source of antioxidants and health-promoting compounds.[7]
 You might try ginger tea or other natural fruit-flavored herbal teas.
 All of these can be enjoyed hot or cold, depending on your preference and lifestyle needs.